 It was 150 years ago in that small town 20 miles north of the state capitol of Concord, that Herman Webster Mudgett—or H.H.
-Holmes as he styled himself—was born and spent his formative years...a phrase that takes on sinister meaning when used in reference to a future multiple murderer and the creator of Chicago’s nefarious Murder Castle.
+Holmes as he styled himself—was born and spent his formative years, a phrase that takes on sinister meaning when used in reference to a future serial killer and the creator of Chicago’s nefarious Murder Castle.

 And for some reason last year I found myself standing outside the forlorn-looking, white-paneled house where he spent half his life.
 No. I know the reason.

-Now, granted, I desire those horrendous depictions of horrific violence in my fictions, not in my or anyone else’s life, but it’s an inescapable fact that those fictions are stimulated by the reality of the world.
-Always at least indirectly.
-Often directly.
+Granted, I desire those horrendous depictions of horrific violence in my fictions, not in my or anyone else’s life, but it’s an inescapable fact that those fictions are stimulated by the reality of the world.
 After all, the horror genre exists because horror exists.
-For instance, without the deranged murders and death fetishes of Wisconsin’s own Ed Gein, the horror genre would probably be bereft of those characters inspired by him, including Leatherface, Buffalo Bill, and Norman Bates, some of the genre’s most well-known touchstones in some of its best works.
+Without the deranged murders and death fetishes of Wisconsin’s Ed Gein, the horror genre would be bereft of those characters inspired by him—Leatherface, Buffalo Bill, Norman Bates, some of the genre’s most well-known touchstones in some of its best works.

-Of course, this fascination with atrocity is present to some degree in everybody, horror genre fan or not, but those of us who align ourselves with the genre tend to search it out in a way that’s different from mer
+Of course, this fascination with atrocity is present to some degree in everybody, horror genre fan or not, but those of us who align ourselves with the genre tend to search it out in a way that’s different from mere evening news couch vultures and rubber-necking auto accident gawkers, and in a way that sometimes blurs those above lines between interest in stories of a fictional nature and interest in stories of a factual one.

-Obviously the Mudgett House isn’t supposed to be a tourist attraction, and Gilmanton does not claim it as such.
-But they have a habit of doing that.
-You see, Gilmanton is also the home and final resting place of Grace Metalious and is known for being the model upon which she based her best-selling novel Peyton Place, the semi-true and salacious stor
+Obviously, the Mudgett House isn’t supposed to be a tourist attraction, and Gilmanton does not claim it as such.
+But they have a habit of ignoring stuff.
+You see, Gilmanton is also the home and final resting place of Grace Metalious and is known for being the model upon which she based her best-selling novel Peyton Place, the semi-true and salacious story og a seemingly idyllic small town that harbors all manner of sordid scandal within its borders.
+This is the only part of this article that makes me chuckle.
+Every small town in the country reaches to the point of permanently loosened ligaments to find some bit of distinction.
+Gilmanton has two, and is embarrassed enough by both to not publicize the heck out of them.
+Metalious is buried in the Smith Meeting House Cemetery, not too far from the Mudgett House.

 When we visited the Mudgett House, the place looked empty and dejected, partially due to its peeling paint and scraggly lawn, partially due to the “For Sale” sign staked in front of it, but mostly due to its context.